 SUNY Old Westbury is proud to welcome many who are the first in their families to attend college.
 Our First Generation Resources are available to help smooth your path in getting to SUNY Old Westbury and excelling once your here.

-The Academic Advising Center works with students and faculty advisors to make sure you have the information you need to build your course schedule and have a clear picture of how to achieve your degree.
+The Academic Planning Center works with students and faculty advisors to make sure you have the information you need to build your course schedule and have a clear picture of how to achieve your degree.

 Experience is a great teacher.
 Build a relationship with a peer mentor - a students who has traveled the path you are traveling in your major, on campus, and in life.